Transforming communities

 Focusing upon establishments and institutions as providers supports a narrowed view of education, that it only occurs in these institutions.
 Education is, however, an iterative process, the process of learning never ends.
 This process does not distinguish between the establishment, the institution, the community or the environment; they all play a part in the social acculturation of individuals (Lawson, 1986) .
 Having a process that does not constantly critique, challenge and reform itself to meet the needs of its community, one that does not learn through research, is to reject education itself.

 Young people are increasingly failed by a system that does not support or recognise self efficacy or children as agentic learners.
-It is based within a capitalist system and, therefore the symptomatic National Curriculum values some knowledge over others.
+The symptomatic National Curriculum that evolved in 1992 valued certain knowledge over others.
 The assumption that certain acquired knowledge is learned by a specific chronological point does not recognise the concept of developmentally appropriate nor does it recognise that inequality in wider society is not something that the current school system can somehow fix to ensure that all pupils will fit the mold that the school has been charged with.

 ‘teachers are still struggling with the consequences of the standards agenda